rkgIITBh/data-structures.github.io/HTML/simpleSortingAlgos.md

 - Based on complexity.
 - Based on number of comparisons:
-- Based on number of exchanges
+- Based on number of movements
 - Based on memory usage
 - Based on stability
 - Based on adaptability